davidtstafford/sql-cubed/blog/2018-12-30-SQL-Server-Loading-Daily-Partitions/index.md

 [![GitHub](./GitHub.png)](https://github.com/davidtstafford/DailyAutoPartitioning)

 I have worked on the number of batch systems that have required partitioning for various reasons.
-I won't go into all of the reasons of why and when you should chose partitioing, as that would lead into its own blog post, but there are occassions when it is nice to be able to isolate batch pieces of work and just slot the data in when it is ready (or quickly remove it).
+I won't go into all of the reasons of why and when you should chose partitioning, as that would lead into its own blog post, but there are occassions when it is nice to be able to isolate batch pieces of work and just slot the data in when it is ready (or quickly remove it).

 So, in the following walkthrough, I will go through:
 - Creating a simple partitioned table